Soonly-T/flutter-dev-test/documentation/testing_instruction.md

 })

-set the port and hostname of the server
+set the port and hostname of the server and run it by node app.js

 ## FRONTEND SETTINGS